UnaBiz/unashield/docs/index.md

 ## Sending a structured message

-The unabiz-arduino library includes a Message class that allows us to send structured messages containing up to 3 data fields, packed into a 12-byte SIGFOX message.
+The unabiz-arduino library includes a Message class that allows us to send structured messages containing up to 3 data fields, packed into a 12-byte Sigfox message.
 The Message class is used like this:

 {% highlight c++ linenos %}
   Message msg(transceiver);          //  Will contain the structured sensor data.